Shifted dual equivalence and Schur P-positivity: Partitions and tableaux

-A semi-standard shifted tableau is \emph{signed standard} if its reading word is a signed permutation.
-For example, each of the two standard shifted tableaux is Figure~\ref{fig:shSYT} has $16$ signed analogs of which $4$ have no signs on the main diagonal.
+A semi-standard shifted symmetric tableau is a \emph{standard marked tableau} if its reading word is a permutation and it has entries in the reflected side.
+For example, each of the two standard shifted tableaux in Figure~\ref{fig:shSYT} has $2^4$ marked analogs of which $2^2$ have no signs on the main diagonal; see Figure~\ref{fig:dual_shifted}.